Generator Glossary – Making Sense of Power Generation Terms

 Generator RPM: A generator’s revolutions per minute (RPM) is the number of turns in one minute needed to reach the required frequency of 60 Hz.
 Most generator engines must operate at 1800 or 3600 RPM to produce 60 Hz.
 Generally speaking, 1800 RPM sets are common for prime generators while 3600 RPM sets are for stationary units.

 Generator Sizing: Generator sizing is a method a certified electrician employs to help a client determine the size of a generator needed to perform the specific intentions and functions of the client.
 Determining the size can be complex and difficult and under-sizing can damage equipment and interrupt operations.
+We’ve put together a step-by-step guide to make it as simple as possible.

 Off-peak: Off-peak is a specific time period when the demand for power/electricity is comparatively low.
 North American Electric Reliability Corporation (NERC) defines off-peak hours as those hours between 10:00 PM to 6:00 AM, Monday through Saturday, and all day Sunday.